Shawn-cao741/Vrilog-based_variablechannel_cnn/README.md

 # variablechannel_cnn_fc
   A Verilog based CNN accelerator for 1-D signal binary classfication task.
-The simulation is successful but it needs a little improvement in timing for its implementation.
+The simulation is successful but it needs a little improvement in timing for its implementation(done by Shuang chuang ming).
 # Overview

 ![image](https://github.com/user-attachments/assets/b995c34b-1d2c-4fe8-b803-105cf22cd7aa)